Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: Background

-The \mh{} sampler in Algorithm \ref{alg:mh} requires an exact evaluation of the (approximate) likelihood function (up to normalisation) at each iteration.
-One can also use noisy likelihood evaluations in the \mh{} acceptance test (\ref{eq:accratio}).
-In particular, \mh{} can be combined with SL \citep{Price2018}.
-If the likelihood evaluations are unbiased, the algorithm uses the old likelihood realisation at the current point from the previous iteration instead of recomputing it and if certain technical conditions hold, the resulting modified sampler is a pseudo-marginal MCMC \citep{Beaumont2003,Andrieu2009} which targets the exact posterior.
-Otherwise some error might be introduced to the target distribution, see e.g.~\citet{Alquier2016}.
-Both MCMC methods, as well as other common techniques such as importance sampling, are prohibitively expensive when the evaluations are costly.
-Pseudo-marginal MCMC methods especially require a large number of evaluations as the noise causes ``sticky'' behaviour of the chain and slows the convergence compared to standard \mh{}.

-A promising computationally efficient framework called here \BLFI{} \citep{Jarvenpaa2019_sl} instead treats the posterior distribution itself as a random quantity to be estimated.
-Such posterior is here written as

-where $g(z) = \exp(z)$ for $z\in\reals$.
-The log-likelihood function $f:\Theta\rightarrow\reals$ (whose dependence on the fixed data $\Bxobs$ is suppressed for brevity) is treated as an unknown function to be estimated in a Bayesian framework.
-A GP prior is placed on $f$ and the resulting GP posterior of $f$ is obtained given the data $\ddata_t$ consisting of $t$ pairs of noisy log-likelihood evaluations and corresponding parameter values.
-Given $f$, (\ref{eq:posterior_mean}) is written as
+In the \BLFI{} framework the log-likelihood function, from now on denoted by $f:\Theta\rightarrow\reals$ so that $f(\Btheta)\eqdef\log\pi(\Bxobs\cond\Btheta)$ where the dependence on the fixed data $\Bxobs$ is suppressed for brevity, is itself treated as an unknown random function to be estimated using (another level of) Bayesian inference.
+A GP prior is placed on $f$ and a Gaussian noise model is assumed for the log-likelihood evaluations.
+Some $t$ parameter values are chosen to evaluate the log-likelihood $f$ which results the data $\ddata_t$.
+Then $f\cond\ddata_t$ follows a GP which further induces a log-GP posterior for the \emph{unnormalised} posterior

-The posterior uncertainty of $\bar{h}_f$ in (\ref{eq:quantity_of_interest2}) is then quantified by propagating the GP posterior $f\cond\ddata_t$ through the mapping $f\mapsto\bar{h}_f$.
-Unfortunately, this is challenging in practice due to the nonlinear relationship between $\bar{h}_f$ and $f$ although numerical methods can be used in low dimensions \citep{Jarvenpaa2020_babc}.
-For this reason and because often no single function $h$ is of sole interest, the target quantity is in practice taken to be the unnormalised posterior

-Point estimates for (\ref{eq:unn_post}) and its uncertainty can be computed analytically using the properties of GP models.
+An estimate for (\ref{eq:unn_post}) is obtained analytically by using the properties of GP models.
+This GP-based estimate defines an approximation to the exact unnormalised posterior $\tildepiapprox(\Btheta\cond\Bxobs) \eqdef \pi(\Btheta)\pi(\Bxobs\cond\Btheta)$ and is plugged in to a standard MCMC algorithm.
+This last step does not require further log-likelihood evaluations as it is solely based on the GP posterior.
+Finally, the resulting samples can be used to approximate $\bar{h}$ as usual, via (\ref{eq:posterior_mean_mcmc_approx}).

+The new evaluation location is chosen as the global optimum of an acquisition function at each iteration of \BLFI{}.
+In the case of sequential Bayesian experimental design, the acquisition function is defined as an expected loss function where the loss quantifies the uncertainty associated with the unnormalised posterior (\ref{eq:unn_post}) and the expectation is taken with respect to a hypothetical future evaluation based on the current GP model.
+A general implementation of B(O)LFI in a concise form is outlined as Algorithm \ref{alg:blfi}.

+The approximation error can also be assessed probabilistically, at least in principle.
+For example, the expectation $\bar{h}$ in (\ref{eq:posterior_mean}), which is here interpreted as a functional of $f$ and rewritten as